 How Can I Tell If Mine Is a Valuable 1992-D Lincoln Penny?

 The obverse of all 1992 and 1992-D Lincoln pennies are the same.
 The difference is on the reverse.
 Look closely on the back of the coin at the AM in AMERICA.
-If the AM are touching at the bottom this is the rare variety.
+If the AM is touching at the bottom this is the rare variety.
 If there is a little space between the letters, then it is a common coin that is worth only face value.

-Although it is impossible to know the exact quantity of coins that escaped into circulation, we are certain that a limited quantity of these coins are still waiting to be found.
+Although it is impossible to know the exact quantity of coins that escaped into circulation, we are certain that a limited quantity of these coins is still waiting to be found.
 The average die life of a die used to strike one-cent coins can last up to 50,000 strikes.
 It is not known if the United States Mint destroyed any of these coins before they were released into circulation.
 Therefore, it is possible that up to 50,000 of these coins may be in circulation today.
 Be sure to check your pocket change and see if you have this or any other Lincoln cent key dates, rarities, and varieties in your possession.